gaddman/wireshark-sctp_extend/README.md

-# wireshark-sctp_extend
+# wireshark-sctpextend
 A Wireshark LUA script to display some additional SCTP information

 This is a dissector script which adds a new tree to the Wireshark view, _SCTP extended info_.
-Developed initially to provide relative TSNs (analagous to the TCP dissector's use of relative SEQ).
+Developed initially to provide relative TSNs (similar to the TCP dissector's use of relative SEQ).

 * **rel_tsn**: relative Transmission Sequence Number
 * **rel_tsn_ack**: relative Transmission Sequence Number ACKnowledgement